Monday, July 30, 2018

 There were no buttons or switches here.
 No electronic gun.

 You think a ciggie lighter in the back pocket fished out with sticky fingers?
-Reach for a matchbox on a ledge or call for assistance?
+Reach for a matchbox on a ledge, or call for assistance?

-No, no and thrice times no.
+No, no, thrice times no.

 Regular relief at that station it appeared, a load needing to be shared.
 Some of the other tasks around the place were much less taxing.

-As in every Tamil eatery frequented here over these six and one half years, a pleasure to be part of the furniture at Nilla.
-Combination of the lovely lads over the floor, great nutritious tucker, cost that can’t be beat— RM3.20; $AU1.20—and diners of a certain fine, easy temper unlike any Western establishment.
-This, mind, even within the quite unappealing, echoing Nilla halls with the aluminum chairs, fluro lighting, floor-to-ceiling tiling and no prospect on the street and the temple across the way sunken like that beneath the pavement.
+As in every Tamil eatery frequented here over the six and one half years, a pleasure to be part of the furniture at Nilla.
+Combination of the lovely lads over the floor, great nutritious tucker, cost that can’t be beat—RM3.20 / AU$1.20—and diners of a certain fine, easy temper, unlike any Western establishment.

 No comments: